 While the chicken is cooking, heat a large pot of water to a boil and add the noodles, cooking until al dente.
 Also, wipe out the skillet with a couple paper towels and return it to medium heat, adding the remaining 2 tablespoons olive oil.
 When the oil is hot, add the garlic and bell pepper, sauteing for 2-3 minutes.

 Stir in one tablespoon flour and stir constantly while cooking for another minute.
 Add the chicken broth to the skillet and bring the mixture to a low simmer, whisking constantly, until slightly thickened, about 3-4 minutes.
 In a small liquid measure, whisk together the cornstarch and cream.
 Add the spinach, milk and cream mixture to the skillet.
 Bring the mixture to a simmer and cook, stirring occasionally, until the spinach is wilted and sauce is slightly thickened, about 2-4 minutes.
 Stir in the Parmesan cheese.
 Add additional salt and pepper to the sauce, if needed!

 When the pasta has finished cooking, drain and return it to the pot.
 Toss the pasta with half of the cheese sauce.
 Place some of the coated pasta on each plate.
 Top with a breaded chicken breast and spoon some of the sauce over the top of the chicken and pasta.
 Serve immediately.

-If the chicken breasts you are using are overly thick, you can butterfly them, cutting all the way through so you end up with two thinner cuts of chicken breast.
+Chicken: if the chicken breasts you are using are overly thick, you can butterfly them, cutting all the way through so you end up with two thinner cuts of chicken breast.

-Second note: I would say this recipe is right on the edge of just having enough sauce but not an overabundance, so if you like things on the saucier end of the spectrum, feel free to double that part of the recipe.
+Sauce: I would say this recipe is right on the edge of just having enough sauce but not an overabundance, so if you like things on the saucier end of the spectrum, feel free to double that part of the recipe.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.